jackisadog97/sketch_board/README.md

 link to working project - https://jackisadog97.github.io/sketch_board/

+NOTE FOR CHROME USERS
-!!When selecting custom colours for the first time, you must choose a basic colour first!!
+--When selecting custom colours for the first time, you must choose a basic colour first!!